ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 5.2.2 `Map` Field

-This field contains the `JSON-encoded` map of path(s) of where the file(s) occurred in the operations.
+This field contains the `JSON-encoded` map of the path(s) of where the file(s) occurred in the operations.

 #### 5.2.3 File Fields